 BUT THERE ARE ALSO NEMA 3 SUBGROUPS INCLUDING NEMA 3R, NEMA 3S, NEMA 3X, NEMA 3RX AND NEMA 3SX

 Just when you thought you understood NEMA 3, they toss in some variables.
 NEMA 3R means that the product does not have to meet the dust standards and so has not passed the dust test.
 It may not have a dust gasket included although this may be required to avoid the ingress of rain.
 NEMA 3S means that the product can operate even when the box is “laden with ice”.
 The test for this is typically performed on a finished product, not on the enclosure alone.
 The addition of the suffix “x” means that the product has corrosion protection.
-A 3x rated enclosure would be used near sale water, for example.
+A 3x rated enclosure would be used near salt water, for example.

 NEMA 4 ENCLOSURES HAVE DIFFERENT REQUIREMENTS THAN NEMA 3 ENCLOSURES